SmilesGalore/HA-Nuheat-Conductor/README.md

 - 🔐 **Secure OAuth2**: Uses official Nuheat OAuth2 authentication
 - 📊 **Detailed Attributes**: View schedule mode (Schedule, Temporary Hold, Permanent Hold) and online status

-## Prerequisites

-Before installing this integration, you need to contact Nuheat support to enable API access:

-1. **Contact Nuheat Support** and request the `openapi` scope be enabled on your account
-2. Explain you're using the Home Assistant integration
-3. Wait for confirmation that the scope has been enabled

-Without this step, the OAuth2 authentication will fail to access the API endpoints.

 ## Installation

 ### HACS (Recommended)